iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Clip volumes now nest.
 For example, if you define a view clip, a model clip group, and a schedule script that applies its own clip volume, then geometry will be clipped by the **intersection** of all three clip volumes.
 Previously, only one clip volume could be active at a time.

+## Promoted APIs

+The following APIs have been promoted to `public`.
+Public APIs are guaranteed to remain stable for the duration of the current major version of a package.

+### @bentley/webgl-compatibility

+* The WebGL compatibility module API has been promoted to public.
+This API allows a user to determine the client system's level of compatibility with the iTwin.js rendering system's requirements for various features, both required and optional.
+* See [queryRenderCompatibility]($webgl-compatibility) for an overview of how to query the client's compatibility.
+* See [WebGLRenderCompatibilityInfo]($webgl-compatibility) for a description of the client's compatibility.